wp-plugins/wp-classified/README.txt

 Changelog:

 Changes 1.2.0-f - Sep 04/09/2008
-add Google AdSense for Classifieds fixed language
+ 1- add Google AdSense for Classifieds
+ 2-fixed language

 Changes 1.2.0-e - August 10/2008

 User Side
    - implement the conformaion code (captcha)
    - added sent to his friend's button
    - added language file (The work is Not Finished!)
    - users can send an Ad to a friend.
    - fixed search problem
    - fixed to image showing by editing and setting.
    - added two directory within the “/images” directory cpcc and topic.
 You will need to make the folders writable (chmod 777).

 Admin Side
    - expiration notice reminders to users (The work is Not Finished!)
    - implement the maximum character limit

 Changes in 1.1.1 - June 20/2008
    - fix the search function
    - implement RSS Feeds
    - admin email notification

 Changes in 1.1.0-b - May 15/2008
    - add remove ads that are over x days old
    - fix some bugs

 Changes in 1.1.0-a - May 12/2008
    - update delete/modify ads function .
    - added Move ads function to admin interface.
    - fixed some issue which are posted to me.
    - using Permalinks.
 Example to update .htaccess Rewrite Rules.

 Changes in 1.0.0 - April 01/2008
    - fix bugs
    - implement a new structure
    - update to display the links to ads at the top of page